Guide for New Students

 Music Theory Placement Exam

-All students interested in taking music theory must take the placement exam given during the first meeting of Music Theory I (200).
+All students interested in taking music theory must take the placement exam given during New Student Week.